 The main takeaway?
 A focused, burning desire (or the power of a made-up mind, what Wayne Dyer called intention), gives us the power to achieve or acquire what we want most in life.

 If you’re looking for insights on how to achieve your dream or a specific goal, this is a classic you can’t do without.

 This book had a profound effect on me at a very critical point in my life.
-A classic that’s not often listed on best self-help book lists, Dr. Helmstetter’s WSWYTYS has the ability to completely transform your life by showing you how to master your inner self-talk.
+A classic that’s not often listed on lists of the best self-help books, Dr. Helmstetter’s WSWYTYS has the ability to completely transform your life by showing you how to master your inner self-talk.

 Our inner dialogue holds huge amounts of control over our life, influencing virtually every decision we make each and every day.
 The only problem is, our inner dialogue is usually incredibly negative and self-destructive.

 So, what happens when you learn to master this inner dialogue and change it?
 Your entire life changes.
 I credit this book, in part, for helping me get out of a difficult spot in my life where I was working somewhere I knew didn’t align with my purpose but didn’t have the confidence or belief to take the next step.